grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "OK, Bastian.
 Give us a two knot creep.
 We want just enough to keep us steady against the motion of the water," said Hemi.

-Bastian nudged the throttle forward, and they heard the hum of the electric motors rise from the depths of the boat as they the propeller came under torque.
+Bastian nudged the throttle forward, and they heard the hum of the electric motors rise from the depths of the boat as the propeller came under torque.

-Percy pulled at the ship-to-ship mic.
+Percy pulled the ship-to-ship mic.
 "Shakes, we are going to try submerging the hull now.
 If you see the sail disappear, this boat is never coming back up."

-"Right."
-Shakes voice crackled.
-"I won't wait around for another meal then."
+"Right," Shakes' voice crackled, "I won't wait around for another meal then."

 Percy hung the mic back on its nubbin.
 "OK, you know what the old submariners say: always do the stupidest things on the smallest amount of sleep."
 She nodded to Hemi.